How to set up a limited company for buy to let

 Many property investors consider freezer shares when planning for inheritance tax or adding children to the company.

-Some of these might sound complex, however it’s well worth getting professional tax advice and support to ensure your company is set up with the right share structure from day one.
+Some of these share structures can be complex.
+It’s well worth getting professional tax advice and support to ensure your company is set up with the right share structure from day one.
 An efficient structure, built around your goals, can make a big difference to your company’s profits and long-term tax planning.

 Another decision to make is the rules about how your company is run, also known as articles of association.